 She found that significant portions of the Roundup data submitted to support registration were invalid.
 “Virtually all of Roundup’s toxicological registration data resulted from studies performed by Industrial Bio-Test Laboratories,” Strum writes.
 The registration had been a closed process without scientific peer review or public participation, and the publicly available information on toxicity is extremely limited.
 “At least a dozen IBT studies on Roundup were found to be invalid.”

 For many years no one knew exactly what other chemicals were in Roundup besides glyphosate or how they affected our health.
-Last year The Intercept reported on the work of molecular toxicologist Robin Mesnage, who isolated Roundup’s ingredients and discovered that the supposedly inert ingredients in the pesticide formula were more toxic
+Last year The Intercept reported on the work of molecular toxicologist Robin Mesnage, who isolated Roundup’s ingredients and discovered that the supposedly inert ingredients in the pesticide formula were more toxic than glyphosate alone.

 Not only did these chemicals, which aren’t named on herbicide labels, affect biological functions, they did so at levels far below the concentrations used in commercially available products.
 In fact, POEA – officially an “inert” ingredient – was between 1,200 and 2,000 times more toxic to cells than glyphosate, officially the “active” ingredient.
 POEA, is one of a class of chemicals developed as spermicidal agents.
 According to an FDA press officer, the agency has no plans to test food for POEA or other additives.